6 Ways Your Company Can Make the Most of Pinterest

-> However, avoid thinking of Pinterest as purely an advertising space.
-Board upon board of your own products is unlikely to get many users repinning – which shares the image and the link on their profile – so intersperse your own images with other high-quality and relevant pictures.
+However, avoid thinking of Pinterest as purely an advertising space.
+Boards upon boards of your own products is unlikely to get many users re-pinning – which shares the image and the link on their profile – so intersperse your own images with other high-quality and relevant pictures.
 Do you sell lighting for example?
 Try creating a board with ‘colourful lights’ and mix images of your coloured light-bulbs with eye-catching and artistic photos of fairy lights or disco lighting.
-This lets users see both the effect of coloured lighting and then, if they are interested (which most likely they are if they clicked on your board in the first place), the products that will let them recreate it at home.
+This lets users see both the effect of coloured lighting and then if they are interested (which most likely they are if they clicked on your board in the first place), the products that will let them recreate it at home.

 4. Add Prices